 A trip down lawyer lane: From Soho to Southbank

 As soon as the group had a basic grasp on its collective buttons and dials, we were off.
 The plan for the remainder of the day was to walk the streets of London practising our newly acquired skills along the way.
 It was a route from the West End on to Southbank and through a part of London I know very well because it is where I spent most of my legal career.

 Yet, this time things were different.
-I wasn’t hurtling between court and conference calls, I was concentrating on the rule of two-thirds and trip plans for Spain.
+I wasn’t hurtling between court and conference calls, I was concentrating on the rule of two-thirds and trip plans for Malaga in Spain.
 It was a fascinating contrast to re-walk that path with fundamentally different thoughts in my mind.
 But it was also nice to be able to capture (in the following photographs) memories of a different version of life that I once led.

 My commute to work involved crossing Waterloo Bridge each day.
 It’s still my favourite bridge in the city.
 Look one way and see the London Eye and Big Ben.
 Look the other and capture the city skyline (below).